Prasana5903/Punt-Partners/README.md

-# Notepad Application
+# Word editor

 ## Description

-This is a Notepad application built using React.
+This is a Word editor application built using React.
 It allows users to:

 - Select a font family and variant (weight + italic).
 - Toggle italic style.